liunux4odoo/streamlit-chatbox/README.md

 The new elements are more flexible, extensible and better supported, I would suggest to use them.

+However, streamlit>=1.23 requires protobuf>=4 when some package requires protobuf<=3.
+In this condition you can use this package with streamlit<=1.22 as alternative.
+They are all simple to render text messages.

 # Chatbox component for streamlit